 Incarceration status: Incarcerated at the Lea County Correctional Facility (offender # 526675)

 Jouett went on a shooting rampage at the Clovis-Carver Library in Clovis, New Mexico, murdering two people and injuring four.
 One of the injured victims was a 10-year-old boy.
 The killer was sentenced to life with parole.
-If SB 247 becomes law, he would be eligible for parole after serving 15 years and every two years after that.
+If SB 247 had not been defeated, he would be eligible for parole after serving 15 years.

 CLOVIS, N.M.
 (AP) — Patrons of the public library where a young man opened fire Monday described the surreal scene in which the laughing attacker killed two people.